Large deviations of SLE(0+) variants in the capacity parameterization: Some comments on Remark

 The first step is to derive a finite-time LDP with respect to the Hausdorff metric.
 Knowing that finite-energy curves are simple (by \Cref{thm:finite-energy-is-simple}, which is a known fact; see~\cite{Friz-Shekhar:Finite_energy_drivers, Wang:Energy_of_deterministic_Loewner_chain} and~\cite[Theorem~3.9]{AHP:Large_deviations_of_DBM_and_multiradial_SLE}), we can directly use the original strategy employed in~\cite[Proposition~5.3]{Peltola-Wang:LDP}, involving topological arguments (which yields \Cref{thm:LDP-compact}).

 Next, we establish \emph{exponential tightness} of SLEs up to finite time as parameterized curves (\Cref{thm:exponential-tightness}).
 This allows us to apply the inverse contraction principle (\Cref{thm:contraction-principle}\ref{item:Inverse_contraction_principle}) to improve the topology of the finite-time LDP to that for parameterized curves (\Cref{thm:radial-LDP-finite}).
 Establishing the exponential tightness for \emph{simple curves} is the gist of \Cref{sec:exponential-tightness}.
-For non-simple curves in the chordal case, the exponential tightness would essentially follow by improving Guskov's estimates~\cite{Guskov:LPD_for_SLE_in_the_uniform_topology} on the derivative of the Loewner uniformizing map (\Cref{subsec:exp_tight_chordal}).
+For non-simple curves in the chordal case, the exponential tightness follows from the derivative estimates for the Loewner uniformizing map~\cite{Lawler-Viklund:Optimal_Holder_exponent_for_the_SLE_path, Tran:Convergence_of_an_algorithm_simulating_Loewner_curves} (see \Cref{subsec:exp_tight_chordal}).
 However, establishing the (stronger) exponential tightness for simple curves is substantially more difficult.
 To this end, we use detailed estimates on Bessel processes, uniform in space and time (\Cref{sec:proof-of-exponentially-tight-function-set}).
 We derive the radial case by comparison to the chordal case.
 The main technical difficulty here is that the chordal case approximates the radial case exponentially well only for very small times.
 This still allows us to conformally concatenate small exponentially tight pieces of chordal curves and establish the exponential tightness in the radial case, up to any finite time.
 For this, it is crucial that the chordal exponential tightness holds for \emph{simple curves}, because the conformal concatenation operation is continuous only for simple curves (see \Cref{thm:convergence-of-concatenations} in \Cref{app:conformal concatenation}).